Nomination and Corporate Governance Committee

 8.1 The Committee shall:

-- regularly review the structure, size and composition (including the skills, knowledge, experience and diversity) of the Board, senior executive team and operating board and make recommendations to the Board any changes;
+(a) regularly review the structure, size and composition (including the skills, knowledge, experience and diversity) of the Board, senior executive team and operating board and make recommendations to the Board with reference to any changes;

-- give full consideration to succession planning for the roles of the Chairman, Chief Executive Officer, Chief Financial Officer, directors and senior executive team and other senior executives, taking into account the challenges and opportunities facing the Company, and the skills and expertise needed on the Board in the future;
+(b) give full consideration to succession planning for the roles of the Chair, Chief Executive Officer, Chief Financial Officer, directors and Group Executive Management Team and other senior executives, taking into account the challenges and opportunities facing the Company, and the skills and expertise needed on the Board in the future;

 In identifying suitable candidates the Committee: